 "...sincere recognition of the student's achievement is the most valuable reward available.

 Intrinsic rewards to good behaviour (better learning, the value of the subject in itself) should be prioritised in order to avoid 'reward fatigue' where students become desensitised to benefits."
 (Creating a Culture: How School Leaders Can Optimise Behaviour, March 17)

-We agree that intrinsic rewards to good behaviour should be our ideal aim for our pupils and hopefully lead to more long-term gains.
-However, we also recognise that certain other more extrinsic rewards and awards can motivate children in the short-term and when linked to desirable behaviours (learning or otherwise) can be an effective strategy.
+We agree that intrinsic rewards for good behaviour should be our ideal aim for our pupils and, hopefully, lead to more long-term gains.
+However, we also recognise that certain extrinsic rewards and awards can motivate children in the short term, and when linked to desirable behaviours-whether academic or otherwise-can be an effective strategy.